ryanmcdermott/clean-code-javascript/README.md

 ## **Formatting**

 Formatting is subjective.
-Like many rules herein, there is no hard and fast rule that you must follow.
+Like many rules here in, there is no hard and fast rule that you must follow.
 The main point is DO NOT ARGUE over formatting.
 There are [tons of tools](https://standardjs.com/rules.html) to automate this.
 Use one!
 It's a waste of time and money for engineers to argue over formatting.